Grant-Archibald-MS/powerfuldev-testing/examples/coe-kit-powerautomate-testing.md

 This action would allow requests to the workflow to be replaced with a value provided as part of the test case definition.

-### Testing the Power Automate Cloud Flow Actions
+### Layer 2 Example - Testing the Power Automate Cloud Flow Actions

-While the step above is useful for testing the Power App how would we test the actions withing this workflow?
-Let have a look at the definition of the cloud flow and how it could fit into the Test Engine
+Lets now look at the second layer of testing where we simulate the trigger values, connectors and Dataverse state.
+While the the first layer is useful for testing the Power App it does not address how we can test the actions within this workflow.
+Let have a look at the definition of a sample cloud flow from the CoE Kit and how it could fit into the Test Engine.

 ![Overview diagram that shows Power Fx, Power Automate Provider and screenshot of steps of the SetupWizard>GetUserDetails cloud flow](./media/coe-kit-setup-wizard-getuserdetails-overview.png)